Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemImplementation.md

 </tr>
 <tr>
   <td><a href="https://github.com/Team-Jag/Do-or-die-fitness-tracker#the-user">Mario (End-User)</a></td>
-  <td>I can now view my challenges on my M5Stack, and no longer just have to log on to the website to do that.
-I also get the actual rewards for each challenge, and am finally feeling more motivated to meet this goals!
-I also know when my Bean is closer to death, because it starts to bounce less and less.
-When I don't reach my goals and let my life timer run out however, the screen updates to a death screen to let me know that my Bean has died. </td>
+  <td>I can now see my statistics accurately on my M5Stack, which means that I don't have to log on to the web and no longer just see my total step count.
+I can see weekly and monthly averages in my statistics tab.
+My M5Stack is now a great step tracker, letting me know all totals, has an accurate Bean with great animation, and I can go through each of the challenges I enrolled in on the web. </td>
 </tr>
 <tr>
   <td>Sponsor</td>